POSCO chooses Altibase over Oracle for its MES and lowers database-related TCO by over 60%.

 - Altibase’s ODBC/JDBC drivers allow for hassle free integration with various applications provided by other vendors.

 - Altibase provides its unique parallel receiver apply technique which is designed to allow for enhanced performance of replication.
-The technique has further improved its competitiveness in replication in comparison to Oracle and Oracle TimesTen.
+The technique further improved its replication in comparison to Oracle and Oracle TimesTen.

 - POSCO could lower its database related TCO by over 60%.